 We outline the trends in the labor market as well as how to find and apply for jobs in Austria for expats looking to move to the alpine country.

-Essentially, if you speak German and are from the EU, finding jobs in Austria will be a breeze.
+Essentially, if you speak German and are from the European Union, finding jobs in Austria will be a breeze.
 If, on the other hand, you are from further afield and don’t speak the language, there will be a bit more to it.
 But fear not, because this helpful guide is here to shed light on the current trends in the job market in Austria, as well as provide information on how to find and apply for jobs in the country.
 You might also want to investigate average salaries in Austria and how to tailor your CV for the Austrian job market.

-The guide includes the following information:
+The article includes the following information:

 - The job market in Austria